aurelius-in/test/meetingWed.md

-Understood.
-Here's a revised email that conveys the necessary information in a friendly, yet professional tone:

----

-Subject: Follow-Up on ML Presentation and Upcoming Alignment Discussion
+Subject: Follow-Up on ML Methods and Alignment

 Hello Team,

-I hope this message finds you well.
-Following our presentation last week, Aled and I have been diligently working on addressing the questions and feedback we received.
-As I'll be taking some time off soon, I want to ensure we're all on the same page regarding our ML project.
+Following our presentation last week, Alec and I have been diligently documenting our process for your review and working on addressing the questions and feedback we received.
+As I'll be taking some time off soon (for the rest of 2023 starting Thursday), I want to ensure we've provided the details needed to properly pass the ML baton back to you.

-To facilitate this, we've prepared detailed notes and responses to the Q&A session, along with a summary of the steps we've taken since the presentation.
-These documents aim to provide clarity and encourage alignment on our current ML strategies.
+During the Wednesday meeting, we'd like to go through our detailed notes and responses to the Q&A session, and summarirze the preprocessing steps we've taken (and reworked) since the presentation to offer as much clarity as possible and encourage alignment on our current ML strategies.

-I would like to invite you to a meeting this Wednesday to discuss these materials in detail.
-Your insights and experiences are crucial, and this meeting will be a valuable opportunity to align our understanding and approach.
-Here’s the agenda:
+If you can attend a meeting this Wednesday, I think it may be beneficial to quickly touch upon any lingering insights to align our collective understanding of the problem and approaches.

+We hope to briefly:
-1. Review of the post-presentation documentation and Q&A responses.
+1. Introduce our post-presentation documentation and Q&A responses.
-2. Discussion on the current status of our ML models and processes.
+2. Review the current status of our ML models and preprocessing steps.
-3. Identifying any areas requiring further clarification or alignment.
+3. Identify any areas requiring further clarification or alignment.
-4. Sharing thoughts and suggestions for ongoing and future work.
+4. Allow for thoughts and suggestions from the team.

-Your expertise and perspectives are highly valued, and I believe this session will significantly enhance our collective efforts.
-Please have a look at the attached documents before our meeting.
+Your expertise and perspectives are highly valued, and I hope a quick meeting can culminate in greater alignment on the solution.

-Looking forward to an engaging and productive discussion.

 Best regards,

-[Your Name]

----

-This email strikes a balance between friendly and professional, ensuring that your team is informed and prepared for the upcoming meeting.
-Feel free to tweak it to better suit your style or to include any additional details you deem necessary.
+Oliver